craftercms/docs/source/new-ia/by-role/developer/devcontentops/devcontentops.rst

 DevContentOps
 =============

-This section details a clear and scalable DevContentOps processes for CrafterCMS.
+This section details clear and scalable DevContentOps processes for CrafterCMS.
 These processes allow a team of software developers, content authors, and system administrators to work together on a single project across multiple environments.
 Developers build new features and fix bugs by flowing their updates from lower environments all the way to production.
 Authors focus on content creation, updates, and